 In general, the loop trail wraps around the park and connects the lower falls area to the upper canal area creating an easy hike a little over a mile long.

-Or, from the far end of the parking lot, head up the trail which leads directly to Holley Canal Park.
-There’s a large green space here with a pond and playground.
-Head toward the canal and off to the right to find the outlet and connect to the other half of the trail which leads to the top of the waterfall.
+Or, from the far end of the parking lot, head up the trail that leads directly to Holley Canal Park.
+This large green space has a pond and playground.
+Head toward the canal and off to the right to find the outlet and connect to the other half of the trail that leads to the top of the waterfall.

 East Branch Sandy Creek